Configuration#

 request_format#

 MapProxy will try to use this format to request new tiles, if it is not set format is used.
-This option has no effect if the source does not support that format or the format of the source is set explicitly (see suported_format or format for sources).
+This option has no effect if the source does not support that format or the format of the cache is set explicitly (see format for caches or supported_formats for sources).

 minimize_meta_requests#